cash stack icon

 If you meet the criteria, the next step is to apply for the account.
 You’ll see that several accounts on our chart come with links that will take you directly to the provider’s application page, helping streamline the process.
 Many other accounts will let you apply online too, though a few will ask you to apply via other means (such as in branch or by phone), often building societies that have accounts specifically for their members.

-Either way, opening an ISA should be straightforward.
-You’ll need to provide your National Insurance number and proof of address, and may need to supply additional identification or details of current bank accounts as well.
+Either way, opening an ISA should be straightforward, though be aware you’ll need to provide both your National Insurance number as well as proof of address; you may also need to supply additional identification or details of current bank accounts as well so make sure to check before applying.
 There’ll be an application form to fill in, and if you’re looking to transfer an ISA, you’ll need to provide details of the other account as well.
 Then you’ll simply need to provide the funds to open your new account, and from there can manage it via any method permitted (typically online or by mobile app, as well as by post, in branch or by phone if applicable).

 How many days do I have to put money in?